DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-07-02-fifth-post.md

 ![Deadline image]({{site.baseurl}}/images/PoorCommunication.png "Img 3"){:height="80%" width="80%" align="centre"}

 ### Time Management
 <p style="font-family:Times;font-size:110%;text-align:justify">The weekly deadlines were justified with at most accuracy nevertheless, there were tasks which took a toll on the limited time we had and submissions were pushed closer to the deadline.
-The root cause of such a problem is due to the fact that our team members have different free time and we had to overhaul our schedule to cope up with the deadlines.
+The root cause of such a problem is due to the fact that our team members have different available time, so we had to overhaul our schedule to cope up with the deadlines.
 Ultimately the lead time was reduced towards the end of the course.</P>

 <p style="font-family:Times;font-size:110%;text-align:justify">Fig 4 </p>